Table Of Contents

 FlowForma’s customer success stories

-Let FlowForma Power Your Next Generation Of Workflows
+Let FlowForma Power Your Next Generation of Workflows

-The April 2026 deadline is fixed, but what you build on the other side of it is entirely your choice.
+The April 2026 was fixed, but what you build on the other side of it is entirely your choice.
 FlowForma gives your organization a no-code, AI-powered workflow platform that runs natively in Microsoft 365, keeps your data secure within your own environment, and empowers your teams to build and scale processes without depending on developers or external consultants.

 Moving off SharePoint 2013 Workflows and Nintex On-Premise is not just a technical necessity.
 For organizations that approach it the right way, it is a genuine opportunity to modernize how work gets done.